How recognizable is your company logo to your audience? What does your website traffic look like? How many people are actually aware you exist?

 Plus, it will strengthen brand awareness by connecting you to a specific area of expertise.

-6. Use Visual Advertising
+6. Use Visual Advertising.

 A lot has been said about the belief that users have “banner blindness” for visual advertising.

 When you have a conversion-fueled goal in mind, you definitely want to use a hyper-targeted, text-driven ad service.
 When you’re hungry to build awareness, things change: Impressions are the currency of the land here, not clicks.

 If you’ve chosen wisely in terms of platforms to focus on, then your target audience will be seeing your brand again and again and again as they venture through those sites.

-7. Get People on Your Mailing List
+7. Get People on Your Mailing List.